Ncreshon/mvp/pressRelease.md

 ## How to Get Started ##
 > Getting started is as simple as 1,2,3.
-1. Sign Up for Access 2.
+1. Log on 2.
 Search an ingredient 3.
 Pick a recipe and enjoy

 ## Customer Quote ##